![]() |

 EMERGENCY COORDINATORS

 All employees are responsible for following established evacuation procedures and other protocols.
-In order to prevent and minimize accidents and to reduce incidents involving hazardous materials, work order requests, when necessary, should be promptly submitted to the Facilities/Maintenance Department
+In order to prevent and minimize accidents and to reduce incidents involving hazardous materials, work order requests, when necessary, should be promptly submitted to the Facilities Department.

 In Emergency Situations: